bibbycodes/tic-tac-toe/README.md

 ```

 After this I added some methods to Validate the input.
 A move must land on the 3x3 grid and a piece cannot
-be placed where a piece already exists:
+be placed where a piece already exists.
+A piece must be either a X or a O:

 ```ruby
 def validate_move(piece, position)